KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 1. **The Paper Analogy** — Zenon (off the page), Structon (the paper), Aion·Khaon (zero and infinity inscribed upon the paper).
 Three non-reducible levels held in a single mnemonic image.

-2. **The Three-Sense Container Distinction** — Spatial containerism rejected at the spatial level; structural containerism affirmed at Structon; containment-language inapplicable to Zenon.
+2. **The Three-Sense Container Distinction** — Spatial containerism rejected at the spatial stratum; structural containerism affirmed at Structon; containment-language inapplicable to Zenon.

 3. **Intelligence Itself contra Manifest Intelligence** — Intelligence Itself as functional principle (pre-oriented, applied across the full ontological range); manifest intelligence as necessarily oriented expression (centropic or inverse) at every expressed stratum.
 UPSI as the apophatic reference to what Zenon makes possible, not a property-attribution to Zenon.